 Buying T-shirts – Take the 9 criteria test

-A 100 % cotton fabric is a must have fabric configuration for a T-shirt worn in hot climates.
-But if you are going to be in an A/C room, even if you live in tropical climate it does not matter if your t-shirt has Polyester fibers or other synthetic fibers mixed to the cotton fibers.
-And you may even welcome the synthetic fibers because of the additional benefits they provide – like color fastness, less shrinkage after wash, stability, wrinkle resistance and easy maintenance.
+A 100 % cotton fabric is a must-have fabric configuration for a T-shirt worn in hot climates.
+But if you are going to be in an A/C room, even if you live in a tropical climate it does not matter if your t-shirt has Polyester fibers or other synthetic fibers mixed to the cotton fibers.
+And you may even welcome the synthetic fibers because of the additional benefits they provide – like colorfastness, less shrinkage after wash, stability, wrinkle-resistance and easy maintenance.

-The cotton fibers give the t shirt comfort and water absorbing properties.
-A Ring spun cotton t shirt is the softest and most durable as well as lightweight- so if you find these type of t shirts look no further.
+The cotton fibers give the t-shirt comfort and water-absorbing properties.
+A Ring spun cotton t-shirt is the softest and most durable as well as lightweight- so if you find these types of t-shirts look no further.
 Combed cotton is another superior cotton type.

-A blend of cotton and polyester fibers make t shirt fabric easier to care for and durable than cotton ones.
-A blend of rayon-polyester-cotton makes the t shirt fabric the softest and very comfortable to wear.
+A blend of cotton and polyester fibers make t-shirt fabric easier to care for and durable than cotton ones.
+A blend of rayon-polyester-cotton makes the t- shirt fabric the softest and very comfortable to wear.
 This type of t-shirts (50% polyester, 25% ring-spun cotton and 25% rayon) are called tri-blend t-shirts are considered very good as they have the good qualities of all these fibers – the durability of polyester, the absorbency and comfort of cotton, and the softness and drape of rayon.

-I once read of a trend among women to go and shop in the young teen section – apparently those impossibly small clothes made them look fitter or whatever.
+I once read of a trend among women to go and shop in the young teen section – apparently, those impossibly small clothes made them look fitter or whatever.
 Size and fit are important to some more than the others.
-If you belong the later category, just select one in the same size as the one that you wear all year around.
+If you belong to the latter category, just select one in the same size as the one that you wear all year around.

 Another thing to note is that cotton shrinks so a t-shirt with more of cotton fibers will need a larger size to account for future shrinkage.

-When measuring the chest, measure around fullest part of the chest under armpits keeping the tape flat across the back
+When measuring the chest, measure around the fullest part of the chest under armpits keeping the tape flat across the back.

 General T-shirt sizes for men.